Bassecourt

-Bassecourt (/fr/) is a former municipality in the district of Delémont in the canton of Jura in Switzerland.
+Bassecourt (/fr/; Frainc-Comtou: Baîchecouét) is a former municipality in the district of Delémont in the canton of Jura in Switzerland.
 On 1 January 2013 the former municipalities of Bassecourt, Courfaivre, Glovelier, Soulce and Undervelier merged to form the new municipality of Haute-Sorne.

 History

 Bassecourt is first mentioned in 1160 as Baressicort.
 In 1184 it was first mentioned by its German name, Altdorf.
 The hamlet of Berlincourt was first mentioned in 1303 as Burlincort.